abdirahodan/abdirahodana/content/about/header/index.md

 **About Me:**

-I’m an Economics major with a specialization in Data Science, deeply passionate about using data to create meaningful change.
+I'm an Economics major with a specialization in Data Science, deeply passionate about using data to create meaningful change.
 With a strong background in data analysis, research, and machine learning, I focus on applying statistical insights to tackle complex issues.
 My goal is to drive improvements in both the public and environmental sectors, particularly in promoting renewable energy and sustainable practices.
-I’m committed to helping underprivileged communities by advocating for equitable access to public services and pushing for policies that advance social justice.
+I'm committed to helping underprivileged communities by advocating for equitable access to public services and pushing for policies that advance social justice.
 Through my interdisciplinary approach, I strive to use data as a tool for progress and empowerment.

 **Work Experience**